Why States Regulate Car Insurance Differently

 Are state minimum coverage limits enough to fully protect me?

 In most cases, no — state minimums are a legal floor, not a financial safety net.
 A common minimum like 25/50/25 means your insurer would only pay up to $25,000 per injured person — far below the average cost of a serious accident.
 Medical bills, lost wages, and legal settlements can easily reach six figures in a significant collision.
 Most financial experts recommend at least 100/300/100 limits.
-Learn more in our article on whether state minimum insurance is enough for real-world protection.
+To understand exactly what you're buying with minimum coverage, see our guide on liability-only car insurance and compare it to what full coverage actually includes.